yuzawa-san/googolplex-theater/README.md

 Host your modified file via HTTPS on your hosting provider of choice.
 Then point your new custom receiver application towards that page's URL.

 Pass your APP_ID in as a command line argument when you run, and your receiver will be loaded up.

+### Troubleshooting

+There may be some issues related to discovering the Chromecast devices on your network.
+It is important that the service discovery uses the network interface and IP address attached to the network with the Chromecasts.
+The application will make decent attempt to find the proper network interface to use.
+There is a chance it may find the wrong interface/address based on your system configration (wireless internet vs ethernet, VPN, ordering).
+Some diagnostic information is printed in the application output annotated with `com.jyuzawa.googolplex_theater.mdns.ServiceDiscovery`.
+There is a command line argument (`-i`) which allows the desired network interface (by name) or IP address to be provided.

 ## Contributing